Have you ever wondered what the difference is between hamsters and gerbils?

 Hamsters and gerbils are both small rodents, but they come from different species, and there are some distinct differences between the two.

-As far as an initial cost to purchase a gerbil or a hamster, it’s often more expensive to buy a hamster because of its larger size.
+As far as the initial cost to purchase a gerbil or a hamster, it’s often more expensive to buy a hamster because of its larger size.

 Hamsters can range in price from $10 to $20 while gerbils are often cheaper at around only $2.